-We have audited the accompanying consolidated balance sheets of Scandium International Mining Corp. (the "Company"), as of December 31, 2022 and 2021, and the related consolidated statements of income (loss) and comprehensive income (loss), cash flows, and changes in shareholders" equity (deficiency) for the years ended December 31, 2022 and 2021, and the related notes and schedules (collectively referred to as the "financial statements").
-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of Scandium International Mining Corp. as of December 31, 2022 and 2021, and the results of its operations and its cash flows for the years ended December 31, 2022 and 2021 in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying consolidated balance sheets of Scandium International Mining Corp. (the "Company") as of December 31, 2023 and 2022, and the related consolidated statements of income and comprehensive income, changes in shareholders' equity (deficiency), and cash flows for the years ended December 31, 2023 and 2022, and the related notes and schedules (collectively referred to as the "financial statements").
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2023 and 2022, and the results of its operations and its cash flows for each of the years ended December 31, 2023 and 2022, in conformity with accounting principles generally accepted in the United States of America.